 Belén - Best Neighborhood in Medellín For Long-term Stays

 Looking for long-term accommodation in Medellín?
-Perhaps you want to experience an authentic neighborhood with far less expats and tourists?
+Perhaps you want to experience an authentic neighborhood with far fewer expats and tourists.

 Belén is my fourth recommendation for where to stay in Medellín, and there are some great accommodation options here are very affordable prices.
 We lived in Belén for just over a month and it was an excellent place to work and you can live very affordably here.

 - Lots of cheap restaurants